Originate/exosphere/tutorial/part_2/part_2a/04_html_server.md

  exorun      application ready
 ```

-Exosphere itself is written as a bunch of loosely coupled services.
+The Exosphere framework itself is written as a bunch of loosely coupled services.
 We see a number of them in action here:
 * __exorun__ is the command that runs Exosphere applications.
   It starts the other services.